eu81273/electron-gulp-runner/README.md

 ## Electron Gulp Runner
 [Electron](http://electron.atom.io/) based [Gulp](http://gulpjs.com/) task runner.

+This application is aiming that running a gulpfile without installing node.js or gulp.js( and its plugins).
 No need to install node.js and gulp.js because gulpfile.js is launched by Electron itself instead of node.js.

 ![Preview](./preview.png)